EAST TENNESSEE STATE UNIVERSITY

 1. APPOINTMENT AND REAPPOINTMENT:

-The UNIVERSITY agrees, and the PHYSICIAN accepts, appointment as PGY , in the Program, for the period of <DATE> to <DATE> to, contingent upon the PHYSICIAN meeting federal guidelines for employment eligibility (I-9 documentation), ACGME guidelines for enrollment in the GME program and State of Tennessee Medical Board guidelines for obtaining an exemption, a training license or an unrestricted license for participation in a program.
-PHYSICIANS will be required to pass a criminal background investigation.
+The UNIVERSITY agrees, and the PHYSICIAN accepts, appointment as PGY , in the Program, for the period of to , contingent upon the PHYSICIAN meeting federal guidelines for employment eligibility (I-9 documentation), ACGME guidelines for enrollment in the GME program and State of Tennessee Medical Board guidelines for obtaining an exemption, a training license or an unrestricted license for participation in a program.
+PHYSICIAN will be required to pass a criminal background investigation.
 Results may affect the PHYSICIAN’s ongoing participation in the program.
-In the event that the PHYSICIAN can not begin work on the appointment date, the contract may be voided .
+In the event that the PHYSICIAN can not begin work on the appointment date, the contract may be voided.
 Appointments are made on a year-to-year basis.
 Continuation during a yearly residency appointment and reappointment at the end of each year are conditioned upon a showing of satisfactory competence, clinical proficiency, the availability of training positions at the UNIVERSITY, and funding.
-Should the UNIVERSITY decide not to renew the appointment, the PHYSICIAN will be notified no later than four months prior to the end of the current agreement.
-However, if the primary reason(s) for the non-renewal occur(s) within the last four months prior to the end of the agreement, the UNIVERSITY will provide the PHYSICIAN with as much written notice as circumstances will reasonably allow, prior to the end of the agreement.
-PHYSICIANS will not be asked to sign a restrictive covenant.
+Should the UNIVERSITY decide not to renew the appointment, the PHYSICIAN will be given as much written notice as circumstances will reasonably allow, prior to the end of the agreement.
+PHYSICIAN will not be asked to sign a restrictive covenant.

 3. FRINGE BENEFITS: